Charles Lambert (author): Fiction

 His first novel, Little Monsters, a Good Housekeeping selection, was published in 2008, the same year as his collection of prize-winning stories, The Scent of Cinnamon and Other Stories; the title story won an O. Henry Prize.

 Any Human Face, his second novel and the first in a trilogy set in modern-day Rome, was welcomed as "a sophisticated literary thriller" by The Guardian and as "a wonderful book, beautifully written" by Eurocrime.co.uk., while for The Daily Telegraph it is "a slow-burning, beautifully written crime story that brings to life the Rome that tourists don’t see – luckily for them".

 The second novel in the trilogy, The View from the Tower, came out in February 2014.
 Mystery Scene called it "a superb, deeply thought-out book".
 For Crime Review it was "intriguing and exquisitely written".
 The novel was subsequently published in Italian, with the title Occasioni di Morte.

-Later that year, he published a memoir/fictional autobiography composed of 241 120-word sections and entitled With a Zero at its Heart.
-Selected as one of the best books of the year by the Guardian, which described the book as "elegantly written and with considerable emotional clout…poetic, tender and funny", the cover and page design was the work of Vaughan Oliver.
+Later that year, Lambert published a memoir/fictional autobiography composed of 241 120-word sections and entitled With a Zero at its Heart.
+Selected as one of the best books of the year by the Guardian, which described the book as "elegantly written and with considerable emotional clout…poetic, tender and funny", the cover and page design were the work of Vaughan Oliver.

 The Children’s Home was published in 2016.
 Described by The New York Times as "disquieting", the novel received starred reviews from Kirkus Reviews and Booklist, which called it "a magical, mesmerizing tale about the courage it takes to confront the unknown".
-The novel has been translated into French, as La Maison des Enfants.
+The novel has been translated into French as La Maison des Enfants.
 This was followed in 2017 by the publication of Two Dark Tales, praised by the Sunday Express as "odd, disturbing and original".
 He has also published a novella, The Slave House, based on his experiences in post-war Portugal.

 Prodigal, described by its publisher as an "atypical coming-of-age tale", appeared in August 2018.
 It was shortlisted for the first Polari Prize in 2019.